Zettlr/zettlr-docs/docs/en/reference/settings.md

 This tab controls how the editor displays certain elements.
 Zettlr uses a semi-preview approach to Markdown and only renders some elements.
 On this tab you can control which elements will be rendered.

-> The iFrame-setting controls whether or not to render iFrames (for instance, YouTube-videos are embedded iFrames).
+> The iFrame setting controls whether or not to render iFrames (for instance, YouTube videos are embedded iFrames).

 Additionally you can constrain the size of images, which is especially beneficial if you use a lot of portrait oriented images.
 The horizontal slider controls the maximum amount of width images are allowed to occupy.
-Setting this to 50 %, for instance, will keep images at half the width of the text body.
-100 % disables this (images will never be wider than 100 % of the text body width).
+Setting this to 50%, for instance, will keep images at half the width of the text body.
+100% disables this (images will never be wider than 100% of the text body width).

 The vertical slider controls the maximum height of the images relative to the window size.
 50 percent would mean that images will never be higher than half of the window's total size.
 100 percent disables this behaviour.
 Unlike the width, images may very well exceed 100 percent of the viewport if they are large and thin.

-Last but not least you can determine which date you would like to see in the file metadata in the file list.
+Last but not least, you can determine which date you would like to see in the file metadata in the file list.
 This does not affect the sorting, if you’d like to sort by date.
 To change the time after which Zettlr should sort your files, please refer to the general tab.

 ### Theme